-I have studied physics and economics at the Universities of Frankfurt (Germany) and UC Berkeley (USA) and did my PhD in accelerator physics at the University of Frankfurt.
-After some years as Postdoc at the Max Planck Institute for Nuclear Physics in Heidelberg (Germany, 2003-2004) and as Fellow at CERN (Switzerland, 2005-2007) I have founded the QUASAR Group in 2007.
+I studied physics and economics at the Universities of Frankfurt (Germany) and UC Berkeley (USA) and completed my PhD in accelerator physics at the University of Frankfurt.
+After two years as Postdoc at the Max Planck Institute for Nuclear Physics in Heidelberg and almost three years as Fellow at CERN, I founded the QUASAR Group in 2007.
 I have been a member academic staff at the University of Liverpool and a member of the Cockcroft Institute of Accelerator Science and Technology since 2008.
-In 2011 I was promoted to Full Professor of Physics and I have been Head of the Physics Department since September 2016.
+I was promoted to Full Professor of Physics in 2011 and was Head of the Physics Department between 2016 and 2023.
+Under my leadership, the Department has developed into one of the UK's very best physics departments (REF2021 and 2x Guardian Top 10).

 Prizes or Honours